dyanechi/react-parallax-fx/README.md

 ```

 New API includes ability to control `fadeIn` and `fadeOut` animation to allow more customization.
-It also includes `keyframes` which is currently <b>experimental</b>
+It also includes `keyframes` which is currently <b>experimental</b> and it allows to manually control the animation/transition step-by-step.
+<b>Do not</b> use `fadeIn`/`fadeOut` if you're using `keyframes` - it won't work.

-## What makes this one unique?
+## What makes this library unique?

 You can create more advanced scroll-based animations without breaking your existing styled elements/components.
-Simply wrap your components with `<Parallax>` and customize them to your likings.
+Simply wrap your components within `<Parallax>` and customize them to your likings.

 ## Features
 Some of the key Features include: